ali1dc/kafka/blog.md

 cluster: 10.100.1.200:9092,10.100.2.200:9092,10.100.3.200:9092
 ```
 ## Why it is self-healing
-In section [ENT attachment](#eni-attachment), I covered how we can attach a network interface to the broker with the same id and [here](ebs-attachment), I covered how we can attach an EBS volume and reuse it for all brokers with same id in the history of the Kafka cluster.
-And last but not least, we assume that we leverage Auto scaling Group for the cluster deployment.
+In section [ENI attachment](#eni-attachment), I covered how we can attach a network interface to the broker with the same id and [here](ebs-attachment), I covered how we can attach an EBS volume and reuse it for all brokers with same id in the history of the Kafka cluster.
+And last but not least, we assume that we leverage Auto Scaling Group for the cluster deployment.
 Now let's review a case of broker termination:

 * Let's assume Kafka broker 0 got terminated
 * Because we have Auto Scaling Group, a new broker starts